-First, models (or other tools) are used to identify misalignments among financial instruments values today.
-Second, one assumes that the misaligned values will eventually converge to the values predicated by the models.
-Therefore, a potential expected return in the real world, or “alpha”, is identified as the difference between the predicated values (the future, “fair” value) and the current misaligned values.
+First, models (or other tools) are used to identify misalignments between the values of financial instruments today.
+Second, one assumes that the misaligned values will eventually converge to the values indicated by the models.
+Therefore, a potential expected return in the real world, or “alpha”, is identified as the difference between the indicated values (the future, “fair” value) and the current misaligned values.
 Third, if the alpha is positive, a long position is set up, i.e. the misaligned instruments are bought, in the expectation that they will reach their higher fair value and thus realize a profit; if the alpha is negative, a short position is set up, i.e. the misaligned instruments are sold.

 We discuss statistical arbitrage in the context of cointegration in Section 2.8.